01 of 13

 Ghoriba Bahla - Comparing Results

-I've concluded that both methods are acceptable, but that the oven- grill method will give a slightly more dramatic crackling effect, particularly when combined with the traditional ghoriba mold.
+We've concluded that both methods are acceptable, but that the oven- grill method will give a slightly more dramatic crackling effect, particularly when combined with the traditional ghoriba mold.
 Depending on your dough's consistency, that effect may be too much, as drier dough will develop thicker, deeper cracks.Continue to 12 of 13 below.

 12 of 13